 When rock climbing, many people think you just need great upper-body strength.
 Upper-body strength does play a role.
 However, climbing is also mentally challenging.
 You have to have technique and mental focus if you are going to make it to the top of the climb.

-Technique: This is the physical movements that are going to be used for the climb.
-The goal is be as efficient as possible so that you can conserve your strength for as long as possible.
+Technique: These is the physical movements that are going to be used for the climb.
+The goal is to be as efficient as possible so that you can conserve your strength for as long as possible.
 Learning and practicing some key techniques can make you a more effective climber.

 - Balance is key.
 Each move is a balancing act as three points hold you in place as one of your hands or feet moves to the next position.
 Correct balance helps you do this with minimal effort.

-- Sequence is paramount.
+- A sequence is paramount.
 Each route is like solving a puzzle with multiple moving parts and directions.

 Climbing Boosts Your Confidence